Skip to main content

 3 mentions Positive Neutral Negative

 The stability of the game is inconsistent, with some users reporting significant bugs and issues that hinder gameplay, while others find it largely bug-free and enjoyable.
-However, problems such as game locks and resolution-related glitches have been noted, leading to mixed recommendations.
-Overall, stability appears to be a major concern for many players.
+However, common problems include game mechanics that can be shifty and instances where the game locks up, requiring a restart to continue.
+Overall, the stability appears to vary widely among different devices and user experiences.

 • “Ymbab is made extremely well and bug-free.”